oceanbase/oceanbase.github.io/docs/user_manual/quick_starts/en-US/chapter_01_overview_of_the_oceanbase_database/02_ecological-tools.md

 ### OCP / OCP Express

 OCP and OCP Express not only allow you to create and manage clusters and tenants, but also provide features such as performance diagnostics, and monitoring and alerting.
 For more information, see the description of OCP and OCP Express in 'Installation and deployment tools'.

-### DOOBA

-DOOBA is an internal O&M script of OceanBase Database that is developed in Python for performance monitoring.
-After you connect to the sys tenant of OceanBase Database by running a MySQL command, you can run DOOBA to display the queries per second (QPS) and the average response time (RT) of the SQL statements executed in the tenant in real time.
-The supported SQL types include `SELECT`, `UPDATE`, `INSERT`, `DELETE`, and `COMMIT`.
-You can also view the QPS and RT of SQL statements executed on each OBServer node.

-For more information, see [DOOBA](https://en.oceanbase.com/docs/common-oceanbase-database-10000000001375726).

 ### OBAgent